quarkusio/quarkus-super-heroes/rest-fights/README.md

 | Native compiled with Java 17 | `native-java17-latest` | `docker-compose -f deploy/docker-compose/native-java17.yml up --remove-orphans` |

 ### Fights Service and all Downstream Dependencies
-The above Docker Compose files are meant for standing up this application and the required database and Kafka broker only.
+The above Docker Compose files are meant for standing up this application and the required database, Kafka broker, and Apicurio Schema Registry only.
 If you want to stand up this application and its downstream services ([rest-villains](../rest-villains) and [rest-heroes](../rest-heroes)), pick one of the 4 versions from the table below and execute the appropriate docker compose command from the `quarkus-super-heroes/rest-fights` directory.

    > **NOTE**: You may see errors as the applications start up.
 This may happen if an application completes startup before one if its required services (i.e. database, kafka, etc).
 This is fine.
 Once everything completes startup things will work fine.